careyjames/remote-it-help-site/README.md

 # Remote IT Help Site

-This is a static website built using **Jekyll**.
+This is our static website built using **Jekyll**.

-IT Help San Diego Inc.
+© 2025 Remote IT Help.
+A service by IT Help San Diego Inc.

+✨ Built with Jekyll/GitHub, hosted on AWS S3/CloudFront/Route 53 (<$10/mo).
+Zero JS, trackers, or cookies.
+Just lean, fast, cost-efficient tech. ✨